amatani96/PortfolioProjects/README.md

 The document explaining my process of creating the visualisations for this project can be found [here](Excel_Top_100_Grossing_Films.docx) and the .xlsx file can be found [here](Excel_Top_100_Grossing_Films.xlsx).

 ## COVID Follow Along Project
-For the following SQL based project I followed along to the [tutorial created by AlexTheAnalyst](https://www.youtube.com/watch?v=qfyynHBFOsM)
+For the following SQL based project I followed along to a [tutorial created by AlexTheAnalyst](https://www.youtube.com/watch?v=qfyynHBFOsM)

-For this project I used Microsoft SQL Server Management Studio to analyse COVID deaths data from two "Our World In Data" datasets.
+For this project I used [Microsoft SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/download-sql-server-management-studio-ssms) to analyse COVID deaths data from two "Our World In Data" datasets.
 While following along to the above video I pulled out certain columns from the datasets and used them to display certain data as is specified by the comments within the COVIDFollowAlong.sql file.

 The SQL file for this project can be found [here](COVIDFollowAlong.sql)